 I received my PhD in Political Science at Rutgers in 2015.
 While at Rutgers, I received an FLAS scholarship to study in Krakow, Poland, and a Baden-Württemberg Stipendium to study at the University of Konstanz in Konstanz, Germany.
 Before Rutgers, I got my BA and MA from Texas State University, and coached debate at Westlake High School before I moved to Washington, DC, where I worked at the Nixon Papers at the National Archives and then for the Congressional Research Service at the Library of Congress.

-I am married to a great guy named Jim who dabbles in geography.
+I am married to a great guy named Jim studies human geography.
 We are both originally from Flushing, Queens.
 Together we are raising our two curious, creative, energetic kids, and caring for our elderly rescue pup, Lola.
-My family loves to spend time shopping at farmer’s markets, exploring libraries, and camping anytime we can.
+My family loves to spend time shopping at farmer’s markets, exploring libraries, and camping any chance we get.

 As a family, our favorite thing to do is to travel and explore places we’ve never been – whether it’s a weekend road trip to a new state park, driving around all of the Great Lakes, or taking the kids backpacking through Europe.